trasba/imsanity/readme.txt

 Stable tag: trunk

 Imsanity automatically resizes huge image uploads.
 Are contributors uploading huge photos?
 Tired of manually scaling?
-Imsanity to the rescue.
+Imsanity to the rescue!

 == Description ==

 Imsanity automatically resizes huge image uploads down to a size that is more reasonable for display in browser, yet still more than large enough for typical website use.
 The plugin is configurable with a max width, height and quality.
 When a contributor uploads an image that is larger than the configured size, Imsanity will automatically scale it down to the